Battle of Lwów (1675): Battle

 The Ottomans advance along the route exactly as Sobieski predicted.
 Convinced that a large group of Hussars were hiding in the woods on the hills, Ibrahim Shyshman ordered a strong group of cavalry to reach the road through one of the ravines.
 They were stopped by the Polish infantry and then pushed back by a counter-attack of light cavalry.
 At the same time, Sobieski ordered all troops guarding other approaches towards the city to join the main forces located along the road.

 The 1700-strong group of Polish hussars was joined by three banners (300 men) of Lithuanian light cavalry under hetman Michał Kazimierz Radziwiłł.
 Sobieski ordered the cavalry group to advance through the unguarded western gorge.
 The ravine was relatively narrow and the Ottomans could not outflank the Polish and Lithuanian cavalry while on the move.

 The battle was soon over with Sobieski personally leading.
 The Pole's pursuit of the Ottoman cavalry lasted until the dusk.

 Aftermath

-Sobieski liberates the rest of Poland, and returns to Cracow for his coronation.
+Sobieski liberates the rest of Poland, and returns to Kraków for his coronation.

 The Battle of Lwow is commemorated on the Tomb of the Unknown Soldier, Warsaw, with the inscription "LWOW 24 VIII 1675".